cb0806151/pennyauctionv2/README.md

 - add extra line inbetween exit and winner on AuctionEnds page
 - fix decimal value trim error

+3/8/21
+- get rid of the 'don't bid' button
-display a popup message when an input is invalid
+- display a popup message when an input is invalid
-get rid of the 'don't bid' button

 integrate the algorand network
 record the video explanation
+update readme with setup instructions
 <br><br>

 ## Edgecases: